RNIB-MediaAndCulture/Gaming_Devkit/Full-report.md

 - Providing scanning functionality that describes nearby features and objects.
 - Announcing relevant information about the selected location (flat terrain, near water, 5 spaces from existing structure).
 - Using audio beacons to indicate important location features.
+- Providing an auto place feature that chooses a suitable spot.

 **Related Patterns:** [Audio beacons](#audio-beacons), [Text to speech](#text-to-speech)